Skip to main content

 kubectl wait --for=condition=Ready nodes --all --timeout=300s

-Note: The kind configuration provides sufficient resources (8GB+ RAM, 4+ CPU cores) for running the semantic router and AI gateway components.
+Note: The kind configuration provides sufficient resources (8GB+ RAM, 4+ CPU cores).

 Step 2: Deploy vLLM Semantic Router